-- The rear fog light warns traffic behind you of your presence in poor visibility conditions.
-You activate it via the button on the left-hand steering wheel stalk. - You can run tests from the center display to check the lights on a connected trailer. - [1] AUTO - [2] Some exterior lights may remain on when driving based on regulations in various market regions. - [3] The rotating ring springs back to AUTO when the automatic high beam is selected.
+- The rear fog light warns traffic behind you of your presence in poor light conditions.
+You activate it via the button on the left-hand steering wheel stalk. - You can run tests from the centre display to check the lights on a connected trailer. - [1] AUTO - [2] Some exterior lights may remain on when driving based on regulations in various market regions. - [3] The rotating ring springs back to AUTO when selecting the automatic high beam.